Proud Canadian Company

 Joint Tenancy Mortgages

 Joint tenancy mortgages mean that each co-owner has an equal share in the property.
 If a co-owner passes away, their share automatically transfers to the other co-owner(s).
-Each owner has an equal share of the property, and each co-owner must approve it before any changes occur.
-This option is suitable for spouses or partners who purchase property together where the individuals want to ensure the property goes to the surviving co-owner(s) in the event of death.
+Each owner has an equal share of the property, and each co-owner must approve any changes before they occur.
+This option is suitable for spouses or partners who purchase property together and want to ensure the property goes to the surviving co-owner(s) upon the death of one of the owners.

 Alternative Mortgage Solutions

-Alternative mortgage solutions provide additional options for those with unique financial circumstances that would not qualify for traditional lending solutions.
+Alternative mortgage solutions provide additional options for those with unique financial circumstances who would not qualify for traditional lending.

 Private Mortgages

 Private mortgages are offered by companies or individuals who lend their money.
-These types of mortgages are often used by borrowers who cannot qualify for the strict lending criteria for mortgages through a prime lender for various reasons such as poor credit, property location or conditions or being over-leveraged, unverifiable, irregular or foreign income sources.
+These types of mortgages are often used by borrowers who cannot qualify under the strict lending criteria of a prime lender for various reasons, such as poor credit, property location or condition, being over-leveraged, unverifiable or irregular income sources, or foreign income sources.

 This solution typically has higher interest rates, additional fees, and shorter loan terms than traditional lending sources.
-Regulated private mortgages, also known as syndicated mortgages, require an exit strategy as they cannot typically be sustained long term without a very high risk of default.
+Regulated private mortgages, also known as syndicated mortgages, require an exit strategy, as they cannot typically be sustained over the long term without a very high risk of default.

 Second Mortgages